-Most surface system leaks from 2017 to 2022 (51.3 percent) were detected through pressure testing, with a similar distribution of detection methods between in-operation and not-in-operation events.
-As shown in Table 16, an anomalous year to this trend was 2020, where only 14.3 percent of events were found via pressure testing.
+Most surface system leaks from 2017 to 2022 (51.3 percent) were detected through pressure testing, with a similar distribution of detection methods between in-operation and not-in-

+14.3 percent of events were found via pressure testing.
 A low number of reports were received that year overall.
-Interestingly, in 2022, events were found by the lowest variety of detection methods (four) since 2017, with events found only via pressure testing, function testing, casual observation, and inspection.
+In 2022, events were found by the lowest variety of detection methods (four) since 2017, with events found only via pressure testing, function testing, casual observation, and inspection.

 For the most frequently reported components, the majority of events were found through pressure testing, apart from accumulators and regulators, which were identified most frequently through casual observation and inspection.